Birdcage

 A birdcage (or bird cage) is a cage designed to house birds as pets.

-Antique (or antique-style) birdcages are often popular as collectors' items or as household decor but most are not suitable for housing live birds, being too small, improper shape, using unsafe materials or construction.
+Antique (or antique-style) birdcages are often popular as collector's items or as household decor but most are not suitable for housing live birds, being too small, improper shape, using unsafe materials or construction.
 Longer, good quality cages designed for pet birds are more suitable.

 Design and size

 In general, the larger and the more active the bird, the larger the cage one should use.
 The amount of time the bird will spend in the cage each day is also a factor.
 A bird that is caged most of the time requires far more space than a bird caged only at night.

 Some birds have special requirements.
 Amazons and cockatiels prefer horizontal bars, as they like to climb.
 Messy eaters should have a seed skirt to catch food.
 Breeding birds may require a nest or breeding box and a larger size cage.
 Smart birds, like parrots and crows, need secure latching mechanisms to prevent them from figuring them out, and often require toys and/or play-stands to keep them entertained.
 Parrots in general tend to gnaw on cages, with larger macaws known to tear bars from flimsy cages.
 Zinc coated cages or chicken wire could cause toxicity to parrots over a number of years.